International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 ```

 # DATASPACE CONNECTOR:
-The Testbed will have two built-in Connectors.
+The testbed will have two built-in Connectors.
 They will be referred to as ConnectorA and ConnectorB.
 They will have different configurations, so they will each have their own directory.
 These directories are going to be referred to as `DataspaceConnectorA` and `DataspaceConnectorB`.

 It is recommended to follow the guide with one Connector at a time to avoid configuration issues.

 Make sure you are in the right directory:
 ```
-cd IDS-Testbed/DataspaceConnectorA/
+cd IDS-testbed/DataspaceConnectorA/
 ```
 or
 ```
-cd IDS-Testbed/DataspaceConnectorB/
+cd IDS-testbed/DataspaceConnectorB/
 ```

 ## Component Documentation